OmarDachia/StreamNaija/README.md

 ## Note any incomplete features and how you would have completed them given more time
 I wanted integrate My custom video player made using jquery from 2013 but the intigration was not successful. however build the a video player succesfully it seems to be working perfectly

+## Technical Interview Questions
+## 1. Explain your approach to the video player implementation.
+What considerations did you make for user experience?
+Answer:
+My approach involves using the native <video> HTML5 element or integrating a library like Video.js for more advanced features like custom controls, and responsive design.
+At first, I wanted integrate My custom video player made using jquery in 2013 but the integration was not successful. however, I was left with no option but to build a new video player using vue js, the Video player is not perfect but it works.

+For user experience, I considered:
+•	Responsive playback on different screen sizes.
+•	Buffering/loading feedback using a loading spinner.
+•	Fallback messages when a video fails to load.
+•	Autoplay behavior only when user interaction is present (to avoid poor UX)

+## 2. How did you structure your Vue components?
+What patterns did you use for reusability?
+Answer:
+I structured components following atomic design principles:
+•	Pages like Home, Videos, and Dashboard.
+•	Reusable components like VideoPlayer.vue, BaseLayout.vue, and TextInput.vue.
+For reusability:
+•	I used props and emits for parent-child communication.
+•	Shared UI elements and layouts were extracted into a components/ directory.

+## 3. Describe your implementation of animations and transitions.
+How did you ensure they enhance rather than detract from the experience?

+Answer:
+I used Vue's built-in <transition> and <transition-group> components for smooth UI updates—e.g., fading in video lists or sliding details view.
+To enhance UX:
+•	I applied subtle, short animations (under 300ms).
+•	Ensured no performance lag on slower devices.
+•	Avoided overuse of animations which might distract users.
+## 4. What were the most challenging aspects of the assessment, and how did you approach them?
+Answer:
+One of the most challenging parts was attempting to integrate a custom video player I originally built using jQuery back in 2013.
+I was hopeful it would bring a unique, nostalgic touch to the project, but it quickly became clear that integrating legacy jQuery-based components into a modern Vue 3 setup wasn't practical.
+The DOM manipulation conflicted with Vue’s reactive system, and maintaining state became unnecessarily complex.
+After spending some time trying to make it work, I decided to pivot and build a fresh video player component using Vue.js and the Composition API.
+While the new player isn’t perfect yet, it’s fully functional, making it easier to maintain and extend.
+This experience reinforced the importance of adapting legacy ideas to modern frameworks instead of forcing compatibility.

+## 5. How would you scale this application to handle thousands of videos and users?
+Answer: Backend:
+•	Use pagination and Eloquent eager loading to minimize queries.
+•	Store videos using cloud storage (e.g., AWS S3) and stream via signed URLs.
+•	Queue video processing with Laravel Horizon + Redis.
+Frontend:
+•	Implement infinite scroll for video listings.
+•	Use CDN caching for video assets.
+•	Add caching and throttling on API endpoints.
+Database:
+•	Index columns like video_id, category_id, and user_id.
+•	Paginate older content
+## 6. What security considerations did you address in your implementation?
+Answer:
+•	Used Laravel Sanctum for API token-based authentication.
+•	Validated all inputs using Laravel's form request validation.
+•	Prevented XSS by escaping output and sanitizing data.
+•	Handled file uploads securely, checking MIME types and size limits.
+•	Prevented unauthorized access via route middleware.
+## 7. How would you implement real-time features like live comments using Laravel and Vue.js?
+Answer:
+•	Use Laravel Echo with Pusher or Socket.io for broadcasting events.
+•	In Vue.js, listen for CommentPosted events via Echo and dynamically update the comment list.
+•	Store comments via API (POST /api/videos/{id}/comments), and broadcast events upon saving.

+## 8. Describe how you would extend this project if you had more time.
+Answer:
+•	Add authentication UI for login/register using Vue and API tokens.
+•	Implement video thumbnail previews using generated frames.
+•	Enable user subscriptions and playlists.
+•	Add admin dashboard with analytics on video views/uploads.
+•	Integrate search and filter by title, category, and tags.
+•	Support video ratings, likes/dislikes, and a recommendation engine.